LostPetInitiative/study_winter_22_23/README.md

 ...
 ```

-Or folder of folder of images:
+Or something like folder of folder of images:
 ```
 example_images/
 ├── cat1